 When you are trying to impress a client, be certain to illustrate your training as an event planner.
 To illustrate your training you can include references to education degrees, certificates, participation at conferences or workshops, authoring publications, etc.

 Continuity of Role

 Most event organizers are leery of working with someone new to the industry.
 So, if you have been working as an event planner for some time, be sure to highlight that fact.
-Also remember that the things you learn from event planning are not necessarily unique to only event planners (more on that below).
+Also, remember that the things you learn from event planning are not necessarily unique to event planners (more on that below).
 So, search for ways to highlight your ability and experience with the role of an event planner even if you’ve not been in that capacity specifically.

 People often tell a good story in their resumes, but the best examples of success are illustrated with numbers.
 Include numbers as much as possible on your resume, About page, use cases, case studies, and testimonials.
 Ask clients to provide reviews or testimonials or write use cases that you can use to build trust and showcase your experience.